 | Connect the grant to future revenue opportunities, such as government contracts. | Ignore the reporting and compliance obligations that come with the funding. |

-Case Studies in Action: How Successful Startups Blended Capital
+Case Studies: How Successful Startups Blended Grants and Equity Capital

-The Grant-to-Equity Valuation Ladder is not just a theoretical model; it’s a proven path taken by some of today’s most innovative companies.
+The Grant-to-Equity Valuation Ladder is not just a theoretical model; it is a proven path taken by some of today’s most innovative companies.

 QuantumLeap is developing a next-generation quantum computing chip.
 The initial R&D is incredibly capital-intensive and high-risk.